Read more: Thelios Eyewear: WIP reduction by 35% by synchronizing the Value Chain

 After a strategic “reset” of the organizational setup, the Client needed to develop and harmonize the maintenance function.
 There were some “jewels”/best practices available in different sites but not shared across the network.
 The need to strengthen the ONE TEAM mindset, to ensure one way of working, as well as to prepare expectations for long-term change was critical.
 They were for example willing to install autonomous transformation infrastructure to improve asset reliability and maintenance costs.
 As such they needed to harmonize the maintenance function and improve cross-collaboration to optimize maintenance investments.

-EFESO Consulting supported the leading specialty company in two phases:
+EFESO Management Consultants supported the leading specialty company in two phases:

 Phase 1: